-Again, we disagree with Antero.
+Again, we disagree.
 At the outset, we note that it is not entirely clear from a close reading of those cases that Antero's flat assertion of fact is correct.
-In Wellman, the sheer amount of postproduction costs sought to be deducted by the producer suggests that the product may not have been sold at or near the wellhead, where one would expect such costs to be minimal or nonexistent.
+In Wellman, the sheer amount of postproduction costs sought to be deducted by the producer suggests that the product may not have been sold at or near the wellhead,8 where one would expect such case in which an opinion is written and in which a majority of the justices thereof concurred[.]"
+See Syl.
+Pt.
+1, State v.
+McKinley, 234 W. Va.
+143, 764 S.E.2d 303 (2014) ("Signed opinions containing original syllabus points have the highest precedential value because the Court uses original syllabus points to announce new points of law or to change established patterns of practice by the Court.") (emphasis added).

+8 It was undisputed that the lessee sold the gas for \$2.22 per thousand cubic feet and claimed \$1.35 per thousand cubic feet in postproduction costs - ultimately reducing the costs to be minimal or nonexistent.
 In Estate of Tawney, "the arguments presented by [the lessee] . . . essentially posited that gas was not sold at the wellhead, but to a supplier downstream[.]"
 Kellam, 247 W. Va. at 84, 875 S.E.2d at 222 (discussing Estate of Tawney).
 Further, there is no indication in either Wellman or Estate of Tawney that the Court's holdings were geographically limited in any way, and indeed, post-Estate of Tawney developments in the area of oil and gas royalties strongly suggest otherwise.
 As detailed supra, in Kellam, where we reaffirmed the validity of our "point of sale" language in syllabus point three, there was no indication that oil and gas from the royalty owners' wells was sold at the first available market.
-Additionally, Antero's analysis omits any mention of the fact that in 2018 - more than a decade after Estate of Tawney - the West Virginia Legislature affirmed the validity of our "point of sale" language by amending West Virginia Code section 22-6-8(e) to provide that, with respect to flat-rate lease provisions subject to the statute, the provider must agree to pay a royalty "not less than one eighth of the gross proceeds, free from any deductions for post-production expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas so extracted, produced or marketed."
-Id. (emphasis added).
+Additionally, Antero's analysis omits any mention of the fact that in 2018 - more than a decade after Estate of Tawney - the West Virginia Legislature unambiguously adopted our "point of sale" jurisprudence when it amended West Virginia Code section 22-6-8(e) to provide that, with respect to flat-rate lease provisions subject to the statute, 10 the provider must agree to pay a royalty "not less than lessors' one-eighth royalty interests by almost two-thirds.
+See Wellman, 210 W. Va. at 204, 557 S.E.2d at 258.